rust-lang/blog.rust-lang.org/posts/inside-rust/2020-06-23-Ownership-Std-Implementation.md

 The Libs team traditionally selects members who like to design APIs.
 A lot of bandwidth is spent supporting libraries in the wider Rust ecosystem and working to consolidate idioms into standard APIs.
 This leaves little room for development of the standard library itself, which takes a lot of consistent and dedicated attention.

 As a codebase, the standard library is paradoxically specialized.
-It has priviledged access to compiler internals, deep domain knowledge baked into algorithms (have you ever wondered what it takes to efficiently format a float as text for instance?), platform-specific integration, and a lot of tricky unsafe code.
+It has privileged access to compiler internals, deep domain knowledge baked into algorithms (have you ever wondered what it takes to efficiently format a float as text for instance?), platform-specific integration, and a lot of tricky unsafe code.

 The Compiler team is used to giving consistent and dedicated attention to big projects.
 The standard library is exactly the kind of codebase the Compiler team already has years of experience working on.